 Accepting credit cards can help small businesses save time and money.
 Many merchant service providers offer advanced online gateways that allow merchants to process transactions virtually.
-In addition, there are payment gateways that integrate to accounting software to accelerate and simplify the credit card payment process.
+In addition, payment gateways that integrate to accounting software accelerate and simplify the credit card payment process.
 With payment processing software, merchants can settle batches electronically at the end of the day and receive funds in their account within 48 hours.

 Invest in Your Business

 Accepting credit cards can help small businesses grow and flourish.
 With the addition of electronic payments, you can increase sales, expand your customer base, and reduce transaction time to heighten the overall customer experience and extend the life of your business.